aedanpope/tc_client/README.md

 - A Lua client for talking to the server.
 - Examples of Lua code that implement a StarCraft agent using the Torch machine learning library.

-The main advantage of TorchCraft is that one can build a StarCraft agent in a Unix environment.
+The main advantage of TorchCraft is that one can build a StarCraft agent in a Unix environment, where the Torch Lua libraries are easy to use.

 ## This project

-1. A Python client for the BWAPI server from TorchCraft.
-2. Examples of StarCraft agents implemented using the TensorFlow python libraries.
-3. A Deep Q-network to learn the ["kiting"](http://wiki.teamliquid.net/starcraft2/Kiting) mechanic in StarCraft.

-### 1. Python Client for BWAPI
+### Python Client and TorchCraft integration for BWAPI

 In order to the TensorFlow python api in a native Unix environment for building StarCraft AIs, we have written a python client for the TorchCraft C++ server:
 - Network IO is generally in [tc_client.py](tc_client.py).